 In Chau Doc, in the Mekong Delta area, it is still possible to witness families making their silk costumes worn in everyday life.
 In An Giang, only a few families still use traditional weaving techniques, but they now use industrially dyed cotton rather than silk.
 A typical piece of fabric is made of 3,000 threads.
 Younger generations are not interested anymore in this tradition because of its complexity.
 However, Cham costumes are unique and worth being seen.

-The man featured in this photograph inspired me in a special way, that’s why I took a photo of him when I usually only capture portraits of women dressed in their traditional costumes.
+In 2020, I decided to fund a school for kids in this area in collaboration with the French NGO, Enfants The man featured in this photograph inspired me in a special way, that’s why I took a photo of him when I usually only capture portraits of women dressed in their traditional costumes.

 Vietnam.
 I believe education is a way to break the circle of poverty.
 In addition, as proven by the initiatives of other tribes, if the children wear their traditional costumes to school at least once a week they will be more likely to maintain cultural pride.